CourseChat/CivEng112/about.md

   E-mail: shchiu@berkeley.edu

 Course Description: Water and wastewater systems serving communities are complex, large, and were built and expanded over many decades.
-The infrastructure includes a network of reservoirs, pipelines, pump stations, treatment plants, and other facilities that are connected to natural systems such as watersheds, rivers, groundwater basins, and bay and o cean environments.
+The infrastructure includes a network of reservoirs, pipelines, pump stations, treatment plants, and other facilities that are connected to natural systems such as watersheds, rivers, groundwater basins, and bay and ocean environments.
 The planning, design, operation, and maintenance of urban water and wastewater systems require balancing many factors including aging infrastructure, changing regulations, climate change, costs, and community impacts.

 One of the greatest challenges facing civil engineers in the 21st century is the stewardship of the infrastructure to protect public health and the environment .
 Existing systems require